SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-23-kevin-windfall.md

 > YOU CAN'T MAKE SOMETHING FROM NOTHING.
 >
-> YOU CAN'T EXPECT TO GET SOMETHING WITHOUT GIVING SOMETHING.
+> YOU CAN'T EXPECT TO GET SOMETHING WITHOUT ALSO GIVING SOMETHING.

 <br><i>She smiled slyly, looking at me.</i>